federerjiang/doc-chatbot/README.md

 - **Backend**: FastAPI with WebSocket support for real-time communication.
 - **Frontend**: React application using Framework7 for UI components.
+- **LLM**:
+  - Cloud: OpenAI
-- **Local Language Model**: Utilizes Ollama with the __ELYZA-japanese-Llama-2-7b-instruct-gguf__ model, which can be configured to use other models from the Ollama library.
+  - Local: Utilizes Ollama with the __ELYZA-japanese-Llama-2-7b-instruct-gguf__ model, which can be configured to use other models from the Ollama library.
+- **Embedding Model**:
+  - Cloud: OpenAI
-- **Embedding Model**: Also served by Ollama or OpenAI
+  - Local: Served by Ollama

 ## Getting Started